terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Overview/ApplicationLayering.txt

 Form's main responsibilities are the following:

 * Represents the form of HTML. (sending form information to the Controller, or outputting the processing result data to form of HTML)
-* Defines validation rules for input data. (by adding annotations of Bean Validation)
+* Declaration of input check rules. (by adding Bean Validation annotation)

 In Spring MVC, form object are the POJO class that store request parameters.
 It is called as form backing bean.

 .. note::

-    To retain the domain layer which is independent from the application layer, need to perform following processing at the application layer.
+    To retain the domain layer independent from the application layer, need to perform following processing at the application layer.

     * Conversion from Form to DomainObject(such as Entity)
-    * conversion from DomainObject to Form
+    * Conversion from DomainObject to Form

     If conversion code is too many,
-    recommend to perform of either or both of the following measures and keep Controller's source code with simple state.
+    recommend to perform of either or both of the following measures and keep Controller's source code in simple state.

     * Create helper class and delegate conversion logic to helper classes.
     * Use the :doc:`Dozer <../ArchitectureInDetail/Utilities/Dozer>`.